amygurski/CodeMash-Capture-the-Flag/README.md

 b49add72074b0ba72357b068035b4676
 a37a67d2cd38a3ac9ea27b1215002b99
 4259eb9ea37f3ba630d82ac7dd50e44b

-I started with Google, big surprise, and stumbled on a password hash cracker.
+I started with Google, big surprise, and stumbled on a [password hash cracker](https://crackstation.net/).
 Pasting them in identified them as MD5 type and gave the result.

 **What I learned**
 The term "password hash" and I found the Wikipedia page on [MD5](https://en.wikipedia.org/wiki/MD5) to be an interesting read.

 **Solution**
 cm20-rev3-rs1n-gpwd

+### BINARY ANALYSIS

 ### Need more coffee!!!
 (100)
 **Getting Started**